Regional Requirements Course Offerings

 Political Science:

-POLI 113BR.
+POLI-113BR.
 Chinese and Japanese Political Thought I*

-POLI 114BR.
+POLI-114BR.
 Marxist Political Thought*

 Comparative Politics: